To the parents of children riding school buses:

 - Cheerfully obey the bus driver’s instructions.
 Friendly, respectful people get along better.

 - Students are expected to display good behavior while on the bus.
 Quiet conversation is fine.
-When approaching a railroad crossing, students are to be silent until the bus is safely across the tracks.
+When approaching a railroad crossing, students are to be silent until the bus is safe across the tracks.

 - Always remain seated while a bus is moving.
 It may be necessary to sit three to a seat.
 The driver may also assign seats.